Black Diamond First Light Stretch Hoody Review

 Weight and Compressibility

-Our size large test model weighed 19.0 ounces on our independent scale, a fair bit heavier than any other technical insulated jacket we have tested, even ones that manage to be even warmer than it.
-Black Diamond claims that a size medium will weigh around 16.8 ounces, which is still pretty heavy compared to the competition.
-One of the main advantages of this style of jacket is its very lightweight, but this jacket unfortunately misses this mark, and wouldn't be our top choice if we were trying to shave ounces.
+Our size small test model weighed 14.2 ounces on our independent scale; a fair bit heavier than any other technical insulated jacket we have tested, even ones that manage to be even warmer than it.
+One of the main advantages of this style of jacket is it's lightweight, but this jacket, unfortunately, misses this mark, and wouldn't be our top choice if we were trying to shave ounces.

 This is a comfortable jacket, with soft liner fabric that feels great against the skin, and provides no added friction for a great interface with whatever clothing you are wearing underneath.
 While the fit is rather large and roomy, with a low hem, we took minor offense with the sleeves feeling ever so slightly short for climbing in; we wish they were an inch longer.
 Other than that complaint, however, we endorse it as very comfortable.

 One thing we must mention, however, is the weight, which, although we talked about and graded for above, also affects the comfort slightly.
 Most lightweight jackets are barely noticeable when we put them on, but this jacket is certainly present the moment we put it on, we can literally feel it hanging down off of our shoulders.
 When experienced in isolation, we doubt this would be something most people would notice or worry about, but as we test multiple top jackets side by side, it is certainly noticeable to us.